Professional tier · Marketing

 ARNA edits marketing copy against your brand-voice baseline — web, ads, social, sales — with the brand-voice samples your editor has approved frozen at deployment.

 Jasper Pro tops out as a writing assistant; the actual brand-voice agentic features live in Business tier behind a sales call.
 Writer's Knowledge Graph and Agent Builder are Enterprise-only.
-ARNA runs the brand-voice editor surface at $1,000/mo flat with the voice baseline frozen at deployment.
+ARNA runs the brand-voice editor surface flat monthly with the voice baseline frozen at deployment.

 Areas of focus